 - Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - Official transcript sent electronically via one of the approved companies listed on the GSEP website from the institution that awarded the baccalaureate degree to the applicant.
 Applicants to this program may possess a bachelor's degree in any field.
 Applicants without recent coursework in psychology within the last seven years, however, will be required to complete foundational courses in preparation for the core curriculum.
 Unofficial transcripts are acceptable for initial admissions review; however, official transcripts must be received to complete an applicant's file and enroll in the subsequent term. - Two recommendations submitted directly from individuals that attest to the applicant's academic and/or professional character and leadership experience and/or potential.
-Academic recommendations from professors, instructors, or academic advisors; or professional recommendations from supervisors for employment, volunteer work, internship, or related activity satisfy this requirement. - A two- to five-page typed statement of purpose that serves as an autobiographical description of previous training and experience, current interests, future professional goals, and reasons for applying to the program.
+Academic recommendations from professors, instructors, or academic advisors; or professional recommendations from supervisors for employment, volunteer work, internship, or related activity satisfy this requirement.

+- A two- to five-page typed statement of purpose describing previous training and experience, current interests, engagement with cultural diversity and social justice plus plans for growth in these areas, future professional goals, and reasons for applying to the program. - · A personal interview may be required.